 - Supply of exceptional personal protection equipment for both height safety and general safety applications.

 - Design and fabrication of custom made roof safety solutions.

 Your Local Queensland Safety Solution

 Brisbane Height Safety Specialists

-Do I need to provide training for workers who access my roof?
+Do I need to provide height safety training for workers who access my roof?

 This is a great question and one that we get asked all the time.
 It is also a question that many people like to argue about.
 The simple answer is yes.
 Under the WHS Act section 19(3)f, it states that a PCBU must provide relevant information and training about plant at their workplace.
-This definitely includes roof safety systems.
-Whenever you have workers, whether they are your employees, direct contractors or subcontractors, using your height safety systems on your roof, you must provide them with information about how the systems were designed to be used.
-At the end of the day, if there was an incident at your workplace and a worker was injured or killed, during the investigation the question would be asked what information and training did you provide to the worker to ensure they understood how to use your systems safely?
+This definitely includes roof safety systems which are considered high risk plant.
+Whenever you have workers, whether they are your employees, direct contractors or subcontractors, using your roof safety systems on your roof, you must provide them with information about how the height safety systems were designed to be used.
+At the end of the day, if there was an incident at your workplace and a worker was injured or killed, during the investigation the question would be asked what information and training did you provide to the worker to ensure they understood how to use your roof safety systems correctly?
 If you can’t provide evidence of this you are more than likely in danger of being prosecuted.
 To help with this we have put together a video induction package that can be tailored to suit your site which will provide industry leading non accredited training on how to work safely at heights.
 We are able to show you the different videos we have and discuss with you if they will suit your requirements.
 Often we find with some minor customisation we can design a video height safety induction package that suits your particular requirements perfectly.
 This can be delivered via email directly to workers or onsite using our new App.
-For more information on this or any of our services please contact us.
+For more information on this or any of our total height safety services please contact us.